CarlosMecha/carlosmecha.github.com/_posts/2020-12-04-hiring-skill.markdown

 ---
 layout: post
-title: Hiring goals
+title: Hiring as a skill
-subtitle: What to look for when hiring for your team
+subtitle: Learn and improve from your own mistakes
-slug: hiring-goals
+slug: hiring-skill
 ---

 Recently I've been spending quite a lot of time setting up a sourcing pipeline to grow the team that I'm